OutSystems/docs-validation/templates/process.md

 ## [Paragraph] *(No heading)*

 {
-List the **High-level tasks** that you have to complete to accomplish a particular use case.
+List the **high-level tasks** you have to complete to accomplish a particular use case.

 Start with a lead-in sentence, followed by a bulleted or numbered list of the **high-level** tasks.